 how can your brand create a facebook chatbot?

-There’s a few things to keep in mind when designing your Facebook chatbot.
+There are a few things to keep in mind when designing your Facebook chatbot:

 Give it a unique name.
 When your potential customers do a search for your name, you want them to quickly find your bot and not get distracted by other options or frustrated when they can’t find your brand.